Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 ## Which games are / why is flex/TFT displayed in infopanel?

 > The infopanel  shows the last update of the rank by default.
 If your last game was a flex game, this change is shown.
-You can change this behavior in Zoes config (see [/config](/en/commands/important/config)).
+You can change this behavior in Zoes config (see the [configuration](http://wiki.zoe-discord-bot.ch/en/Zoe-Configuration/Infochannel/Infochannel-Rankfilter) or [this guide](http://wiki.zoe-discord-bot.ch/en/Guides/SoloQ-Infopanel)).

 <br>